ikhaliq42/SudokuSolver/README.md

     SudokuSolver 004300209005009001070060043006002087190007400050083000600000105003508690042910300

-The output will the solution in the same flat format.
+The solution will be output in the same flat format.

 TODO: